Tiffany-Bergett/Data_Analytic_Projects/NYC Transportation/README.md

 #### Assumptions:
 * Similar-sounding bus company names can be aggregated as the same company.
 * One event marked "running late" with no delay time was assumed to have a 0-minute delay.
-* Null boroughs were excluded from borough delay analysis.
+* Null boroughs were excluded from the borough delay analysis.
 * Blanks and outliers were removed from weekday analysis.

 #### Findings:
-* The majority of breakdowns are due to mechanical problems, including "Won't Start".
+* The majority of breakdowns are due to mechanical problems, including "Won't start".
 * The main cause of delays is heavy traffic.
 * Delay times vary greatly between bus companies, with Selby Transportation, Little Linda Bus Co., and Pride Transportation experiencing some of the highest delays.
 * Boroughs with the highest delay times are the main areas of NYC.
 * There is a gradual decrease in breakdowns throughout the week.
-* There is a spike in delays on Monday and lower delays on Fridays.
+* There is a spike in delays on Mondays and lower delays on Fridays.

 #### Recommendations:
 * Implement more precautionary maintenance to prevent mechanical problems.